drfperez/openair/2026/README.md

-To work with XPVCA,XEMA and SIVIC databases for Pompeu Fabra High school studentz in 2026
+To work with XPVCA,XEMA and SIVIC databases for my Pompeu Fabra High school students in 2026